KB4ptiste/Nexus-Continuum/README.md

   - Chroma / RGB layouts
   - Web UI components

-If you use Nocturne Nexus in multiple tools, they all speak the same visual language.
+If you use Nexus Continuum Theme Collections in multiple tools, they all speak the same visual language.

 ---